Hysteria – Def Leppard

 Toto – Stop Loving You

 Joseph Williams’ voice is exceptional – I loved his singing even before I found out that he voiced adult Simba in Hakuna Matata, a fact that increased my general happiness by approximately 78%.
-Lyrically, I’ve always been caught between wondering if Stop Loving You is sweet or vaguely obsessive, (“I won’t stop till I’m through loving you”) but even if it does ere on the creepier side, Williams, unlike Sting, manages to make an obsessive song sound happy and not like he’s looking through your window with a telescope.
-This is probably my favourite Williams song, tied with Pamela, possibly the snazziest take on a guilt trip I’ve ever heard (“don’t break this heart of mine, it may not heal this time”).
+Lyrically, I’ve always been caught between wondering if Stop Loving You is sweet or vaguely obsessive (“I won’t stop till I’m through loving you”) but even if it does ere on the creepier side, Williams, unlike Sting, manages to make it sound happy and not like he’s looking through your window with a telescope.
+This is probably my favourite Williams song, tied with Pamela, which, by the by, is possibly the snazziest take on a guilt trip I’ve ever heard (“don’t break this heart of mine, it may not heal this time”).

 Perhaps the fact that each member was a well-respected session musician means that there is no shortage of songwriting talent in Toto; they’re one of those bands at whom I’m amazed at their unending originality, which is helped of course by the instrumentation.
-Steve Lukather’s distortion amp is a perfect contrast to the soft keyboard sounds created by Paich.
-The synthesizers manage to give the tune an overarching tone of happiness and jollity, despite the message of the lyrics being one of frustration.
-All of this is tied together by the unique and world-class drumming of Jeff Porcaro, resulting in a stellar level of timeless music.
+Guitarist Steve Lukather’s distortion is a perfect contrast to the soft keyboard sounds created by Paich.
+All of this is tied together by the world-class drumming of Jeff Porcaro, about whom I have many thoughts, the main one being that I simply worship his talent.

-Stop Loving You is an amazing song, which can be played over and over, and yet one can still find something new within it.
-There really is little I can find that’s wrong with this song.
-Aside from anything else, Joe Williams’ mullet in the music video is just magnificent.
+Stop Loving You is an amazing song, and I defy you to listen to it without smiling.
+Aside from anything else, Joseph Williams’s mullet in the music video is magnificent.

 Bon Jovi – Hyde Park, 5th July 2013